nataliegroeneboom/cookbook/README.md

-**Chapter 1: Tabs**
+**Chapter 1: Layout profile page**

-In this branch I am learning how to include tabs, and use a stateful component to determine which tab is active.
+In this branch I am learning how to create a simple layout with react-native